About My Recipe Critic

 Dinner, done smarter.
 My Recipe Critic is a U.S.–based cooking site for home cooks who want reliable weeknight wins and relaxed weekend cooking—without specialty stores or chef training.
 Our recipes are developed and re-tested in real home kitchens, with US cups/teaspoons/tablespoons and optional gram weights, clear doneness cues, and storage/reheating advice.
-From 30-minute skillets to slow-cooker comfort and bake-tonight desserts, everything we publish aims to be approachable, affordable, and repeatable.

 We believe good instructions are a form of hospitality.
 You’ll see plain-English steps, timing ranges (because ovens vary), visual cues (“edges set; centers slightly glossy”), and sensible swaps so you can cook with what you have.
 If we wouldn’t serve a dish to our own families, it doesn’t go live.